VivienG-Dev/VivienGrenier_7_14022022/README.md

 ### Estimated time for a V2

-This was finally not a requirement but I made an estimation for a possible V2 of the project (made in French)
+This was finally not a requirement but I made an estimation for a possible V2 of the project (made in French) : [Google Sheets](https://docs.google.com/spreadsheets/d/1ryjXG3KVrLzEpr3UZ1yBZGXgbxOcP9CpyNn075qPL0s/edit?usp=sharing)